 11.1.
 Form of the grant

-11.1.1 Reimbursement of costs actually incurred8
+11.1.1 Reimbursement of costs actually incurred4

-The grant will be defined by applying a maximum co-financing rate of 60 % to the eligible costs actually incurred and declared by the beneficiary.
+The grant will be defined by applying a maximum co-financing rate 70 % to the eligible costs actually incurred and declared by the beneficiary and its affiliated entities.